Differentiated instruction is a student-centered approach to teaching and learning created by Carol Ann Tomlinson.

 - A student’s prior knowledge

 You may want to cite a scholarly definition in your essay to show you have consulted a respectable academic source.
+It’s a good idea to cite Carol Ann Tomlinson because she’s the person who created the concept.
 Here are a few good scholarly definitions that I found:

 - ” At its most basic level, differentiation consists of the efforts of teachers to respond to variance among learners in the classroom.
 Whenever a teacher reaches out to an individual or small group to vary his or her teaching in order to create the best learning experience possible, that teacher is differentiating instruction.”
 (Tomlinson, 2000, p.
 287)